isaquecolem/mario-browser-game/README.md

 # mario-browser-game
-A Super Mario fan game made with HTML, CSS and JS
+A Super Mario fan game for browser made with HTML, CSS and JS